tjmcmanus/LibertyLabs/labs/development/4_UserFeature/ExtendingLibertyWithYourOwnFeature.md

     1. Test password change.

         1. Close all browser windows.
-In a new browser window, point your browser to: <https://localhost:9443/SecureEJBSample/password.jsp>.
+In a new browser window, point your browser to: <https://localhost:9443/SecureEJBSample/password.jsp>

         1. Accept security exceptions in the browser

-        1. Login with **User Name** user1 and **Password** user1pwd.
+        1. Login with User Name **user1** and Password **user1pwd**.
 You should see the password.jsp rendered for user1.

             ![](./media/image74.png)